lexnederbragt/INF-BIOx121/Intro_HTS/NGS_intro_HTS_analysis.md

 ### What are the basic skills we want you to learn?

-* Quality control (both reads and analysis results)
+* Technical / bioinformatic
-* Study design (e.g. replicates)
+   * Study design
+   * Mapping principles
+   * Alignment principles
+   * Alternative splicing
+   * Model system vs non-model system organisms
-* Principles of mapping
+* The practice of bioinformatics / computational biology
-* Principles of assembly
+   * Transparency/reproducibility
+   * Data management
-* Statistics, hypothesis testing
+   * Statistics and hypothesis testing
-* Summary statistics and visualisation
+   * Summary statistics and visualization
-* Sanity checking/validation of results
+   * Sanity checking / validation of results
-* Model system versus non-model system organisms
-* Reproducibility
-* Finding data, and munging it
+   * Finding data and munging it (incl. public databases)

+## Setting up computers

+Each student should have access to the course server.

+## Experimental design

+Guest lecture and exercise by Arvind Sundaram.

 # Day 3